DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 }
 ```

-This seems like a good idea, but unfortunately will confuse most static analysis tools.
-On balance it probably creates more problems than it solves.
+This seems like a good idea but, unfortunately, it will confuse most static analysis tools.
+On balance, it probably creates more problems than it solves.

 ### Auto-Generate With an IDE